Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-Conenct the DB to SQL tools as shown below (go to terminal and get the local directory details) copy it and paste it
+Connect the DB to SQL tools as shown below (go to terminal and get the local directory details) copy it and paste it
 </br> add the db details along with the directory <b> (/home/user/dante_cap/dante.db) </b>
 </br>
 ```bat